nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
-1.
+1.fix with all bugs form new DB collections.( )

-2.if not refresh token - login regular and logout also when access token expired - check if expire (ck) - add toast message for token expiration does not work as expected , refresh token lifetime is 14 days but instead in the angular it expires in 6 minutes( :-/ ) , need to fix that - now refresh token is not working at all - login fails()
+2.if not refresh token - login regular and logout also when access token expired - check if expire (ck) - add toast message for token expiration does not work as expected , refresh token lifetime is 14 days but instead in the angular it expires in 6 minutes( :-/ ) , need to fix that - now refresh token is not working at all - login fails(done) - getting closer - login works but life is not -is according to access token.(:-/)

 3.fix spell slot levels table duplication displayment in character create (done)
 - next is non spell casting classes will not display the spell slot levels table - ()